fetchai/agents-tac/README.md

 # tac-agents
-OEF Agents for Trading Agents Competition
+Agents for Trading Agents Competition

 ## Repository structure

-- `data/`: default folder for storage of the simulation data.
+- `data`: default folder for storage of the simulation data.
 - `docker-images`: submodule to the [docker-images](https://github.com/uvue-git/docker-images.git)
 - `docker-tac-develop`: Docker image for the development of TAC related stuff.
 - `docs`: the docs for this project.